-\begin{theorem} Let $M$ be a closed Riemannian manifold with $m = \dim M\geq 2$ and $u \in H^1(M,\Sph^\infty)$ be a \emph{stable} harmonic map.
+\begin{theorem} Let $M$ be a Riemannian manifold with $m = \dim M\geq 2$, and let $u \in H^1_{loc}(M,\Sph^\infty)$ be a \emph{locally stable} harmonic map.
 Then there exists a closed subset $\Sigma$ of Hausdorff dimension at most $m-7$ such that $u \in C^\infty(M\setminus \Sigma, \Sph^\infty)$.
 If $m = 7$, the set of singularities $\Sigma$ is discrete. \end{theorem} \begin{proof} The proof is a generalization of \cite*{Hong-Wang:1999:stable-harmonic-maps}.
-Let $\Sigma$ be the set on singular points of $u$ (i.e., the complement of the largest open set where $u$ is smooth).
-Since stable harmonic maps are stationary by Lemma~\ref{lem:stable-energy-min} it follows from the monotonicity formula, Lemmas~\ref{lem:small-energy-reg} and~\ref{lem:cont-harm-smooth} that
+Let $\Sigma$ be the set of singular points of $u$ (i.e., the complement of the largest open set where $u$ is smooth).
+Since stable harmonic maps are stationary by Lemma~\ref{lem:stable-energy-min}, it follows from the monotonicity formula, Lemmas~\ref{lem:small-energy-reg} and~\ref{lem:cont-harm-smooth} that